 Online Chat & Video Calls

-Please click here to find out how you can contact me online, using tools like Skype, Zoom and VSee Messenger.
+Please click here to find out how you can contact me online, using tools like Zoom and Wellola.

 I have a very pleasant therapy room, located in Churwell, South Leeds (just 4 miles from the City Centre).
 The full address will be made available to you when you book your first face to face appointment.